FARMFOODS SCOTTISH PAR 3 CHAMPIONSHIP

 Not only do we have a fantastic golf range & short-game facility but our 9-hole, par 3 golf course (The Devenick) is a really challenging lay-out with holes ranging in length between 90yds – 230yds.
 It has a blend of water hazards, good bunkering, challenging greens; in short, it has everything a good golf course ought to.

 Not a lot of people were aware of how good it is and I really believe that this particular shortened form of the game has an important place in helping to grow the game and allowing more people the chance to experience our sport – a good Par 3 course can, for example, be the ideal starting place for kids to try golf, it suits a lot of ‘senior’ golfers and is brilliant for honing short-game skills and accuracy.
 We wanted to show-off the quality of the course at our facility and back in 2015 I decided to host a small event involving around 30 Professionals (from various different tours – European Tour/Challenge Tour/Ladies European Tour/European Seniors Tour) and a number of the Foundation’s leading young amateurs.
-It was a success and acted as the fore-runner to the much bigger event we staged this year as it helped us to work out the best format for the Aberdeen Asset Management Scottish Par 3 Championship.
+It was a success and acted as the fore-runner to the much bigger events we’ve staged the last few years as it helped us to work out the best format for the Aberdeen Asset Management (and now the farmfoods) Scottish Par 3 Championship.

 Again, we invited a mix of Professionals from a variety of Tours and it was brilliant to be able to have the likes of Michael Campbell, Scott Jamieson, Alastair Forsyth and Kelsey MacDonald competing, to name a few.
 I played alongside Michael in the first round and it was nice to hear his positive feedback about the course, the format and the Golf Centre itself.
 It was also a lot of fun!